Ay-slim/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: Lists all files and dirs in long format with user and group ids displayed numerically

 6-firstdirectory: Creates a directory named my_first_directory in the tmp directory

+7-movethatfile: Moves the betty file from /tmp/ to /tmp/my_first_directory